Oillim/Trading_Bot/README.md

 A live trading bot with Binance API, using RSI6 and Bollingers Band indicators.

 ## Setup
-* Install required packages in requirement.txt.
+* Install required packages in requirements.txt.
 * Create API Key on Binance and allow trading spot & futures.
 * Input api_key and api_secret.
 * Select cryptocurrency you want to trade (BTC/USDT, ETH/USDT,...).